-After breakfast we drive towards Shigatse via Sakya.
-In Sakya, we visit the Sakya Monastery, which is the ancestral temple of Sakyapa sect of Tibetan Buddhism.
+In the morning, we can enjoy magnificent views of sunrise on Everest, then have breakfast and drive to Shigatse crossing three big mountain passes and passing by many beautiful Tibetan villages.
+The people in the communities are mostly farmers, and they rear some cattle, sheep, yaks, cows, etc. On the way, we visit the Sakya monastery which dates back to the 12th century, and it is the seat of Sakyapa school in Tibetan Buddhism.
 The main architectures inside the castle are the Dajing Hall, the Buddhism Hall and the hall where the Sakya archbishop lived.
-After the visit of the Sakya Monastery whose medieval Mongolian architecture is quite different from temples in Lhasa and Yarlung, we continue our drive to Shigatse, the second biggest city in Tibet.
+From here, we continue our drive to Shigatse, the second largest city in Tibet.
 Overnight in Shigatse.

-From Gyantse, we continue to Lhasa crossing the Karo La (5,010m/16,432 ft) and Kamba La (4794m/15,725 ft) passes and Lake Yamdrok Tso (Turquoise Lake), one of the three largest sacred lakes of Tibet, also believed to be the transformation of a Tibetan goddess.
-Furthermore, we cross the Yarlung Tsangpo (Brahamaputra) River and see Potala Palace for the first time from a distance.
+From Gyantse, we continue to Lhasa crossing the Karo La (5,010m/16,432 ft), and Kamba La (4794m/15,725 ft) passes and Lake Yamdrok Tso (Turquoise Lake), one of the three largest sacred lakes of Tibet, also believed to be the transformation of a Tibetan goddess.
+Furthermore, we cross the Yarlung Tsangpo (Brahmaputra) River and see Potala Palace for the first time from a distance.
 Overnight in Lhasa.

 Day 07: Lhasa sightseeing: Potala Palace, Norbulingka Palace and Tibet Traditional Hospital: 5 - 6 hours

 We begin sightseeing in Lhasa after breakfast.
 Today is the day we visit the beautiful Potala and Norbulingka Palaces.
-Built in the 17century, Potala Palace provides amazing views of the entire city and houses the private quarters of the Dalai Lama, numerous grand state rooms and chapels.
-Norbulingka Palace is the summer palace of the Dalai Lama and houses what is considered to be the largest man-made garden in Tibet.
-Next, we visit the Tibet Traditional Hospital which is the center for the treatment, training, research and production of Tibetan medicine.
+Built in the 17century, Potala Palace provides terrific views of the entire city and houses the private quarters of the Dalai Lama, numerous grand state rooms, and chapels.
+Norbulingka Palace is the summer palace of the Dalai Lama and houses what is considered to be the most extensive human-made garden in Tibet.
+Next, we visit the Tibet Traditional Hospital which is the center for the treatment, training, research, and production of Tibetan medicine.
 Overnight in Lhasa.

 Day 08: Lhasa Sightseeing: Sera Monastery, Drepung Monastery, Jokhang Temple and Barkhor Bazaar: 5 - 6 hours

-After breakfast we visit Drepung Monastery, Sera Monastery, Jokhang Temple and Barkhor Bazaar.
-Drepung Monastery, which was built in the 14century, is believed to have sheltered around 10,000 monks in the past but as of now there has been quite a declination resulting in only a few hundred.
+After breakfast, we visit Drepung Monastery, Sera Monastery, Jokhang Temple and Barkhor Bazaar.
+Drepung Monastery, which was built in the 14century, is believed to have sheltered around 10,000 monks in the past but as of now, there has been quite a declination resulting in only a few hundred.
 The history, culture, and religious beliefs of the Tibetan people are strongly concentrated and centered in this marvelous monastery.
 Sera Monastery is a preserved monastery of white-washed walls and golden roofs.
 Jokhang Temple is another important sacred site which unravels more deep-seated mysteries of Tibetan Buddhism.
 We further stroll through Barkhor Bazaar (market).
-With its open air stalls, shops and crowd of pilgrims, it is the nerve centre of Lhasa.
+With its open-air stalls, shops and crowd of pilgrims, it is the nerve center of Lhasa.
 Overnight in Lhasa.

 Day 09: Final Departure